In Vatican shake-up, Pope redefines role of second-in-command

 Since Francis's election, the pope has publicly warned his cardinals to shun intrigue and cliques.
 Last May, he said in a speech that there was no room for "social climbers or careerists" in the Church hierarchy.
 He has urged cardinals not to behave as if they lived in "a royal court".

-"He said: 'Don't take this (being a cardinal) as an honour, don't take this as a promotion, don't take this as a privilege,'" said Cardinal Vincent Nichols, the Archbishop of Westminster in London.
+"He said: 'Don't take this (being a cardinal) as an honor, don't take this as a promotion, don't take this as a privilege,'" said Cardinal Vincent Nichols, the Archbishop of Westminster in London.

 Francis fired his first salvo across the bow of the Vatican bureaucracy just one month into his papacy when he named an advisory board of eight cardinals from around the world to help him govern the Church and reform the Curia.